sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 show(err) // doesn't not compile!
 ```

-Without partial-unification, we can't compile this code:
+Without partial-unification, we can't compile this code: :cry:

 ```raw
 no type parameters for method show: (f: F[A])Unit exist so that it can be applied to arguments (Either[Error,String]).